Sylvia Ashton-Warner: Death and legacy

-Earlier papers of Sylvia Ashton-Warner are held in the Howard Gotlieb Archival Research Center in Boston University.
+Earlier papers of Sylvia Ashton-Warner are held in the Howard Gotlieb Archival Research Center at Boston University.
 Her later papers are held in the Alexander Turnbull Library in Wellington.
 Further material collected by Ashton-Warner's biographer, Lynley Hood, is held in the Hocken Collections in Dunedin.

 Quote

 "Pleasant words won't do.
 Respectable words won't do.
 They must be words organically tied up, organically born from the dynamic life itself.
 They must be words that are already part of a child's being."